-Collecting digital collectibles and assets have been long popular in China, but the country is about to make its first official steps into the NFT space.
+Collecting digital collectibles and assets have been long popular in China, but the country is about to make its first official steps into non fungible tokens (NFTs) with a Chinese NFT Marketplace.

-While China has a reputation for strict regulations on cryptocurrency, the country is about to launch its first state-backed digital asset – or non-fungible token (NFT) marketplace.
+While China has a reputation for strict regulations on cryptocurrency, the country is about to launch its first state-backed digital asset – or Chinese NFT Marketplace.

 The national NFT platform, whose name translates to “China Digital Asset Trading Platform,” will be welcomed by a launch ceremony held in-person in Beijing, on January 1.
 The platform is intended to trade collectibles, digital copyrights, alongside property rights, serving as a secondary market for NFT trading.